 Internal linking is an awesome way to boost your website’s search engine optimization (SEO).
 Your website will be more user-friendly, and you’ll do better on Google’s rankings.
 Basically, an internal link is a link that points to a page that is part of your domain.
-As anyone who specializes in SEO services will tell you, there are numerous advantages to using internal linking, such as easier indexing page definition.
+As anyone who specializes inwill tell you, there are numerous advantages to using internal linking, such as easier indexing page definition.
 However, that is not what we’ll look at today.
 Today, we focus on tips for using internal linking effectively to help you boost your website’s SEO.

 Don’t Overdo It with Keyword Anchor Texts